Create or Generate PDF file in Blazor

 Click the Run button (green arrow) in the toolbar or press F5 to run the app.

-By running the program, you will see the output in the browser when you click the “Whether” option in the left-side menu.
+The following output appears in the browser when clicking the “Weather” option in the left-side menu.

 Blazor client browser window

-Click the Export to PDF button to get the PDF document with the following output.
+Click the Export to PDF button to obtain the PDF document with the following output.

 Blazor getting started output PDF document